fpagliughi/rust-industrial-io/README.md

 ### Library Wrapper

 To do anything with _libiio_, the applcation must first create a `Context`to either maniplate the hardware on the local device (i.e. a _local_ context), or to communicate with hardware on a remote device such as over a network connection.
-Creating a context is a fairly heavyweight operation compared to other library operations in that it will scan the hardware and build up a local representation in memory.
+Creating a local context is a fairly heavyweight operation compared to other library operations in that it will scan the hardware and build up a local representation in memory.

 The context is thus a snapshot of the hardware at the time at which it was created.
 Any hardware that is added outside of the context - such as another process creating a new _hrtimer_, will not be reflected in it.
 A new context would need to be created to re-scan the hardware.